stanistan/exercises.assembly-book/README.md

 I am running all of the exercises in a Ubuntu VM via Vagrant (``precise32``).

-1. Clone me
+1. Get Vagrant [here](https://www.vagrantup.com/downloads) or, if using [Homebrew](https://brew.sh):

     ```
-    git clone git@github.com:stanistan/exercises.assembly-book.git
-    cd exercises.assembly-book
-    ```

-2. Get Vagrant [here](https://www.vagrantup.com/downloads) or, if using [Homebrew](https://brew.sh):

-    ```
     brew cask install virtualbox
     brew cask install vagrant
     ```

-3. Get the box
+2. Get the box

     ```
     vagrant box add precise32 http://files.vagrantup.com/precise32.box
     ```

-4. Pick a place to have the vm.
+3. Pick a place to have the vm.

     ```
     cd path/to/proj